 In fact, most agencies emphasize the need for officers to leave their vehicles and engage with the community.
 Therein lies the conundrum: The vehicle serves as an effective base of operation, but leaving the vehicle usually means stepping away from all but the most basic information sources.
 As a result, officers must rely on their radios, even though the original reason for turning to mobile computers was that radio systems were often overtaxed, and interaction with dispatch means that two people are needed to conduct even the most basic query.

 Adding Smartphones to the Law Enforcement Technology Arsenal

 Law enforcement culture is such that challenges do not go unaddressed.
-When it comes to tackling the limitations outlined above, progressive agencies are finding that today’s smartphones, if properly equipped, can replicate and extend the functionality of in-car computers.
+When it comes to tackling the limitations outlined above, progressive agencies are finding that today’s smartphones, if properly equipped, can replicate and extend the functionality of in-vehicle computers.

-In fact, smartphones not only provide the additional benefits afforded by their inherent utility, they open the door to options that, for the most part, go well beyond what in-car computers can do.
+In fact, smartphones not only provide the additional benefits afforded by their inherent utility, they open the door to options that, for the most part, go well beyond what in-vehicle computers can do.
 Some capabilities are made possible with an off-the-shelf smartphone, and others are available with an application or added device.
 Suffice to say, the potential is great.
 Here’s a partial list of what’s already available today:

 - Camera for capturing images and videos of evidence

 - Timely and mission-critical retrieval of relevant data